uviclibraries/ai-lit-reviews-intro/4-undermind.md

 <img src="images/undermind-logo.png" style="float:right;width:400px;" alt="Undermind.ai logo">
 If you have any questions or get stuck as you work through this in-class GenAI exercise, please ask the instructor for assistance.
 Have fun!

+**Two gentle reminders before you start**
-Undermind.ai is a research assistant tool that...
-Don’t depend on the summaries being 100% accurate!
+1. Undermind.ai is a research assistant that uses both AI to help you find... and GenAI to summarize the contents of peer reviewed resources, but as always, don’t depend on the summaries being 100% accurate and look at the text of the source if you think you might want to quote or summarize it!

-Undermind.ai Training Data sources: **RESEARCH & UPDATE**: _Web scraping_ (including Open Access data) & _Indexing agreements with 50 publishers_.
+2. Undermind.ai Training Data sources: **RESEARCH & UPDATE**: _Web scraping_ (including Open Access data) & _Indexing agreements with 50 publishers_.

 1. Let’s do a search in Elicit on the same topic this time using more natural language.
   - Open [Undermind.ai](https://www.undermind.ai/){:target="_blank"}, and if you want to use it you’ll need to create an account.